ItzPike/DBM-Rawdata-Releases/Deathbattle System/README.md

 ## Warning
 These commands were all tested inside the windows command line and not ran within DBM
-These commands may not work while being ran within DBM, be advised
+These commands may not work while being ran within DBM, so just be advised

 My Node Version - v10.9.0
 My NPM Version - v6.2.0